A Holter monitor is a machine that continuously records the heart's rhythms. The monitor is worn for 24 - 48 hours during normal activity.

-Electrodes (small conducting patches) are stuck onto your chest and attached to a small recording monitor.
-You carry the Holter monitor in a pocket or small pouch worn around your neck or waist.
-The monitor is battery operated.
+Electrodes (small conducting patches) are stuck onto your chest.
+These are attached by wires to a small recording monitor.
+You carry the Holter monitor in a pocket or pouch worn around your neck or waist.
+The monitor runs on batteries.

 While you wear the monitor, it records your heart's electrical activity.